existancepy/bss-macro-py/README.md

 **Setup**

 4. Download the files in the git repo into the folder made in step 1.
-5. Go to save.txt and edit the resolution.
-You can find it by clicking on the apple icon on the top bar menu -> about this mac -> displays
- *if you cant find save.txt, that means that I have updated the code.
-You can adjust the resolution at settings.txt*

  **Launching the program**

-6. Navigate to the folder created in step 1 using the "cd" command:
+5. Navigate to the folder created in step 1 using the "cd" command:

    *eg cd desktop/bee_swarm_macro*

-7. run the program with the following command:
+6. run the program with the following command:

    *python e_macro.py*